What is a Hip Labral tear?

 - Severe injury to the hip, thigh or groin

 - Overuse or overextension of the hip joint

 Athletes have a higher risk of ligament and labral tears due to their level of physical activity.
 So, labral tears often result from sports-related injuries.

-In addition to chronic hip pain, there are several symptoms that relate to labral tears.
+In addition to significant hip pain, there are several symptoms that relate to labral tears.
 Patients may not notice any major symptoms immediately after the tear.
-Over time, the hip pain and other symptoms begin to build.
-If the labral tear grows or the patient waits on a diagnosis, there will be more chronic pain.
+Over time, the hip pain and other symptoms begin to worsen.
+If the labral tear grows or the patient waits on a diagnosis, there will be increased pain.
 Major symptoms of labral tears include:

 - Pain sensations near the groin or buttocks